How To Easily Write An Animal Report With Kids

 Step Two: Research Your Animal

-Students can use different sources your students to find information about their animals depending on the resources you have available.
+Students can use different sources to find information about their animals depending on the resources you have available.
 Students can use:

 - websites such as National Geographic For Kids and San Diego Zoo,